microsoft/pxt/docs/extensions/getting-started/github-docs.md

 ```
 ````

-The declaration of the variable will be automatically omitted from the embedded code snippet.
+The declaration of the variable will be automatically omitted from the embedded code snippet when the signature is rendered.

 If your block/API has optional parameters, list **all** of the parameters including the optional ones in the signature.